Best cat wall shelves turn empty apartment walls into safe vertical territory without taking up floor space.

 Renter friendliness: ⭐⭐⭐

-3. The Renter-Friendly Corner Shelf System
+Best Renter-Friendly Corner Shelf

 Best for: Renters who need deposit-safe installation without sacrificing structural integrity